Kidney Bean Soup

 When you’re ready to cook them, drain the beans and rinse them.
 Then add them to a large pot and cover the beans with fresh water until the water is about 1 to 2 inches above the beans.

-Bring them to a bowl and then let them simmer for about an hour to an hour and a half or until they are tender.
+Bring them to a boil and then let them simmer for about 90 minutes or until they are very tender.
 If a lot of foam forms on the top, just skim it off with a spoon.

 Beans never looked this good: